RENCI/tx-parallex/README.md

 You can use any Python module.

 The `python` task runs a Python function.
 It reads parameters from `data`.
+The return value must be pickleable.

 Syntax:
 ```